Albert Meyong

-Albert Meyong Zé (born 19 October 1980), known as Meyong, is a Cameroonian former footballer who played as a striker, currently a manager.
+Albert Meyong Zé (born 19 October 1980), known as Meyong, is a Cameroonian former professional footballer who played as a striker.

-He spent most of his professional career in Portugal, amassing Primeira Liga totals of 231 matches and 79 goals over 13 seasons and representing mainly in the competition Vitória de Setúbal (seven years) and Braga (three and a half).
+He spent most of his career in Portugal, amassing Primeira Liga totals of 231 matches and 79 goals over 13 seasons and representing mainly in the competition Vitória de Setúbal (seven years) and Braga (three and a half).

 Meyong appeared with Cameroon at the 2006 Africa Cup of Nations.

 Club career

 Born in Yaoundé, Meyong started playing in Europe still a youngster, for Italian club Ravenna Calcio.
 After one and a half seasons he moved to Portuguese Primeira Liga side Vitória Futebol Clube; he won the Taça de Portugal in 2005, having scored the winning goal in the final against S.L.
 Benfica.

 In the summer of 2005, Meyong signed a two-year contract with C.F.
 Os Belenenses – where he was the league's top scorer despite the club's bottom-four finish– moving to Levante UD a year later.
 Due to late payment of salary he was loaned to Albacete Balompié, after one appearance for Levante in 2007–08.

 Meyong returned to Portugal and Belenenses in January 2008, netting the penalty winner against Associação Naval 1º de Maio in a 2–1 home win but, being this the third team he represented in the season, which went against FIFA regulations, his registration was deemed illegal and Belenenses condemned to lose six points in the table (awarded 0–3 loss and three-point penalty in this match).
 This led to fans of the latter assaulting director of football Carlos Janela before the decision was taken, with him also being immediately sacked.

 In August 2008, Meyong joined S.C.
 Braga of the same league.
 He scored his first goal for his new team on the 23rd, in a 2–0 defeat of F.C.
 Paços de Ferreira.
 He added a hat-trick on 18 September in a UEFA Cup first-round tie against Artmedia Bratislava, a 4–0 home victory.
 Midway through 2008–09 he agreed to a new one-year deal, running until June 2011.